If you have a complaint about a member of our staff, or our procedures, then the information below details our

 We will aim to deal with your complaint as quickly as possible and hope that most of these can be resolved informally with your social worker, link worker or carer.

 In response to Covid-19 we are currently unable to take complaints via telephone, therefore please contact us using the email address below and we will be in touch about what happens next.

 We will aim to deal with your complaint as quickly as possible and hope that most of these can be resolved informally.
 If this is not possible, or you would like someone else to deal with your concerns we will go through the following stages.

 Your complaint will be considered by a manager from the service area you are complaining about and you will either be offered a meeting to discuss and resolve your concerns, which will be followed up by a letter confirming the outcome of the meeting.
 Either way you will receive a written response within 10 working days of making your complaint.
-If your complaint is complicated it may take longer than 10 working days but if this is the case we will contact you to agree to an extension.
+If your complaint is complicated it may take longer than 10 working days but if this is the case we will contact you and keep you updated.

 If you are not satisfied with the Stage 1 response you are entitled to ask the Children’s Services Complaints Manager to progress your complaint to Stage 2 of the procedure.
 An Investigating Officer will be appointed to investigate your complaint in full and an Independent Person (someone not employed by the Local Authority) will also be appointed to ensure that the investigation has been conducted thoroughly and fairly and in accordance with DfE regulations.